Midge Bites (Symptoms, What They Look Like, and How to Treat)

 How To Treat Midge Bites

-An ice pack or bag of frozen vegetables placed on the bite(s) is a good way to dull the itchiness and get some relief.
+An ice pack or bag of frozen vegetables placed on the bite(s) is another good way to dull the itchiness and get some relief.

 How to Prevent Midges From Biting You

-Another way of keeping midges at bay is by using residual sprays but the effect lasts only up to 6 weeks.
+Another way of keeping midges at bay is by using residual sprays which can last up to 6 weeks.

 Want to Let the Pros Handle It?